Alumni Regents

 Washington: Seattle

-PK Kilty is president of Kravitz Properties, LLC, where he is always on the lookout for unique commercial investment opportunities.
-He has grown the company from a single residential duplex to a multi-state holding company of quick service and casual dining properties.
-An avid football fan, Kilty and his husband are active members of NU Club of Seattle, where they sponsor and host Wildcats events.
+PK Kilty is president of Kravitz Properties, LLC, where he is always on the lookout for commercial investment opportunities.
+He has grown the company from a single residential duplex to a multistate holding company of quick service and casual dining properties.

 Full Bio

-Kilty earned his bachelor’s degree in industrial engineering from the McCormick School of Engineering at Northwestern and went on to receive his MBA from the University of California, Los Angeles.
-His career in operational experience includes time at Abbott Laboratories, several start-ups, and Visa Inc., where he was responsible for multiple global client service departments with teams across the US, Asia, and Europe.
+Kilty earned his bachelor’s degree in industrial engineering from the McCormick School of Engineering and went on to receive an MBA from the UCLA Anderson School of Management.
+Kilty’s corporate career focused on operations, including time at Abbott Laboratories, several startups, and Visa Inc., where he was responsible for multiple global client service departments with teams across the Americas, Asia, and Europe.